vkhazin/elasticsearch-courseware/README.md

 <p align="right"><i><a href="https://www.linkedin.com/in/vkhazin" target="_blank">by Vlad Khazin</a></i></p>

 * Course materials can be accessed [online1](https://elasticsearch-courseware.icssolutions.ca) or [online2](https://elasticsearch-courseware-backup.icssolutions.ca)
-* Course materials can also be downloaded in pdf or pub format from <a href="https://www.gitbook.com/book/vkhazin/elasticsearch-courseware/details" target="_blank">Gitbook</a>
-* If you did not have a chance to fill-out <a target="_blank" href="https://www.surveymonkey.com/r/GJ8Z9ST">pre-course survey, please do so now</a>
+* If you did not have a chance to fill-out [pre-course survey](https://www.surveymonkey.com/r/DTYSF2H), please do so now
-* If you have not provided your public ssh key via email to configure access to your private sandbox, please do so now
-  * <a href="https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually" target="_blank">How to generate public/private key</a>
-  * Email public key to <a href="mailto:vladimir.khazin@icssolutions.ca">vladimir.khazin@icssolutions.ca</a>
-* Take a moment to register at GitHub.com - you can clone the course repo and make your own comments throughout the course
+* Take a moment to register at https://www.github.com where you can clone the course repo and take your own notes throughout the course
-* Select <a href="https://github.com/vkhazin/elasticsearch-courseware" target="_blank">repository url</a> and then 'fork' link to create a repo for yourself
+* Select the [repository url](https://github.com/vkhazin/elasticsearch-courseware) and then `fork` link to create a copy of the course materials
 * Alternatively you are welcome to use any other method to comment and to take notes
 * You will be using your own laptop and sandbox virtual machine to setup, to configure and to operate Elastic.co products